danielmichaels/danielms/content/retrospectives/2021/03/index.md

 # Summary

 Launched [Mudmap]'s landing page and blog!
-So far its been going very minor traffic but that is okay - it is still in development.
+So far it's been getting very minor traffic but that is okay - it is still in development.
 I did however get an email from a potential client asking to join in a beta in the meantime.
 That sort of feedback really fuels the fire and has me working hard to get the MVP